 There are few professions as important and satisfying as teaching.
 Successful completion of this course gives you the ideal springboard into a worthwhile career: a PGCE, Qualified Teacher Status, 60 credits at masters level and substantial practical experience.

 The School Direct route is a popular choice for students who would like to secure a role in the network of schools where they train and we pride ourselves on producing highly employable graduates.
 Ofsted said: “Many trainees gain teaching posts before they finish their training and almost all have obtained a teaching post within a very short time of leaving the University.”

 In a profession with lots of opportunities for career progression, we also give you a stepping stone towards a masters degree.
 With your 60 credits at masters level, you can ‘fast track’ to stage two of a masters degree and accelerate your professional development.
-Our MA Education or MA Educational Leadership are excellent options, especially if you have your sights set on more senior roles such as head teacher or deputy head teacher.
+Our MA Education is an excellent option, especially if you have your sights set on more senior roles such as head teacher or deputy head teacher.

 As a newly qualified teacher or trainer, you can also benefit from the University’s continuing support as you take your career forward.
 We offer a range of resources, subject updates, events, conferences and development opportunities to ease your transition into professional practice.

 Additional information about your studies